Louisiana visits Northern Illinois after El Moutaouakkil's 24-point game

 BOTTOM LINE: Louisiana visits Northern Illinois after Mostapha El Moutaouakkil scored 24 points in Louisiana’s 83-82 loss to the Georgia Southern Eagles.

-The Huskies are 5-5 on their home court.
-Northern Illinois has a 5-11 record in games decided by at least 10 points.
+The Huskies have gone 5-5 at home.
+Northern Illinois averages 10.8 turnovers per game and is 3-11 when it has fewer turnovers than its opponents.

 The Ragin’ Cajuns are 3-4 in road games.
-Louisiana allows 74.6 points to opponents while being outscored by 8.1 points per game.
+Louisiana gives up 74.6 points to opponents while being outscored by 8.1 points per game.

-Northern Illinois averages 9.3 made 3-pointers per game, 3.0 more made shots than the 6.3 per game Louisiana allows.
-Louisiana averages 7.1 made 3-pointers per game this season, 1.0 fewer made shot on average than the 8.1 per game Northern Illinois allows.
+Northern Illinois averages 71.7 points per game, 2.9 fewer points than the 74.6 Louisiana gives up.
+Louisiana averages 7.1 made 3-pointers per game this season, 1.0 fewer made shot on average than the 8.1 per game Northern Illinois gives up.

-TOP PERFORMERS: Quentin Jones is averaging 16.4 points and 3.6 assists for the Huskies.
-James Dent Jr. is averaging 13.5 points and 5.5 rebounds over the past 10 games.
+TOP PERFORMERS: Quentin Jones is shooting 47.1% and averaging 16.4 points for the Huskies.
+James Dent Jr. is averaging 2.4 made 3-pointers over the last 10 games.

-Kentrell Garnett averages 2.3 made 3-pointers per game for the Ragin’ Cajuns, scoring 10.5 points while shooting 37.2% from beyond the arc.
-El Moutaouakkil is averaging 15.7 points and 6.9 rebounds over the last 10 games.
+El Moutaouakkil is scoring 13.5 points per game with 5.5 rebounds and 1.2 assists for the Ragin’ Cajuns.
+Kentrell Garnett is averaging 12 points over the last 10 games.

 LAST 10 GAMES: Huskies: 1-9, averaging 70.4 points, 26.4 rebounds, 12.8 assists, 5.3 steals and 3.4 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 79.7 points per game.